 Suddenly, by the late-90’s, Bitton was one of the most sought-after artists within the music community.
 He began designing for Polygram Records, which led to other jobs immediately.
 “It became a virus; other people would see the work, word of mouth,” he explains.
 “I started doing projects with artists that I was very passionate about, like Marvin Gaye, Stevie Wonder, James Brown.
 And I collected all these records, so it was surreal.
 Truly surreal.”

 From there, Bitton’s career simply exploded.
 Over the next twenty years, he worked as the art director and designer on over 850 albums, books and posters.
 He created dozens of corporate, band and event logos, including the 2008 election campaign design for youth activist organization Rock The Vote, as well as the re-launched BMG label Buddha Records, Tommy Mottola’s Casablanca Records and Strummer Records (Universal).
-He also became one of the film industry’s leading soundtrack designers, working on art for films such as Martin Scorsese’s The Departed, Franchises such as Transformers, Harry Potter, Spiderman and The Terminator, Kevin McDonald’s Marley documentary on the reggae legend and most recently the Aretha Franklin documentary Amazing Grace.
+He also became one of the film industry’s leading soundtrack designers, working on art for films such as Martin Scorsese’s The Departed, Franchises such as Transformers, Harry Potter, Spiderman and The Terminator, Kevin McDonald’s Marley documentary on the reggae legend and most recently the Aretha Franklin concert film Amazing Grace [Neon].
 He designed a book and soundtrack for the Shane Black film The Nice Guys starring Ryan Gosling and Russell Crowe.
 He was commissioned by lauded artist Philippe Starck to paint and design murals at his redesigned East/West Recording Studio in Hollywood, collaborating with Ara Starck.
 He was asked by acclaimed producer Rick Rubin to design a logo for Laird Hamilton, which Rubin proclaimed looked “really amazing, classic and timeless.”
 He has been invited to appear numerous times on the BBC’s radio shows as one of the premiere voices about black art and film culture, being included in documentaries about Curtis Mayfield, Iceberg Slim, Blaxploitation and more.
 Bitton even designed a bottle of rosé wine for Morton’s Steak House and a wine bottle for Ledbetter Wines.